Unplanned Maintenance

 • Labor and parts availability

-• Asset Inventory: List every asset that requires upkeep.
+• Asset Inventory: List every asset requiring upkeep

-• Risk Assessment: Define failure modes and their consequences.
+• Risk Assessment: Define failure modes and consequences

-• Technology Integration: Use monitoring tools to feed real-time insights.
+• Technology Integration: Use monitoring tools feeding real-time insights

 Best Practices for Minimizing Unplanned Maintenance